 So don’t let those “frivolous” shades of gold, blue and green fool you — handsome is as handsome does.
 Right?
 Kleenex towels in new deep-tone colors

 (We love the inclusion of the retro Iona hand mixer here.)

-Viva blue patterned kitchen towels (1972)
+Viva white & blue patterned kitchen towels (1972)